fiuxxed/fiuxxed-autotyper/README.md

 ### Fixed
 - fixed run.bat crashing for no reason
-- fixed that annoying default microsoft edge title bar and use our own
 - fixed "always on top" not working
 - fixed the lag that happens when dragging the window